- How would you describe the central message of Impermanence in your own words?

 - Which personal stories mirrored your own experiences?

-- If you could ask the author one question about the journey, what would it be?
+- If you could ask the author one question, what would it be?